A Comprehensive Package for Exact Statistical Genetic Analysis of Qualitative and Quantitative Traits

 New Features in Mendel Version 14.*

-In the v14.4 minor revision of Mendel, the default penalty function used in penalized regression in GWAS (Analysis Option 24) has been changed from the classic lasso to the minimax concave penalty (MCP).
+In version 14.4 of Mendel, the default penalty function used in penalized regression in GWAS (Analysis Option 24) has been changed from the classic lasso to the minimax concave penalty (MCP).
 The MCP escapes the over-shrinkage of the lasso, and thus should improve model selection by better avoiding false positives.
 To force Mendel to use the lasso penalty instead of MCP, set the new keyword LASSO_PENALTY to true.

 The v14.2 minor revision of Mendel significantly simplified and decreased the computation time for Ped-GWAS (Analysis Option 29) and Kinship Estimation (Analysis Option 10).
 For the Ped-GWAS Option, when you list several quantitative traits, each is analyzed separately, unless the new keyword MULTIVARIATE_ANALYSIS is set to true.
 This makes performing many univariate analyses much faster, since the data needs be initialized and the kinship coefficients estimated only once.
 Also, a new shorthand "all traits" can be used if all variables should be analyzed or a particular predictor should be used for all traits.